Charles White (American football)

-Charles Raymond White (January 22, 1958 – January 11, 2023) was an American professional football player who was a running back in the National Football League (NFL) for nine seasons during the 1980s.

-White played college football for the University of Southern California, where he was an All-American and the winner of the Heisman Trophy.
-A first-round pick (27th overall) in the 1980 NFL Draft, he played professionally for the Cleveland Browns and the Los Angeles Rams of the NFL.
+Charles Raymond White (January 22, 1958 – January 11, 2023) was an American professional football running back who played in the National Football League (NFL) for nine seasons from 1980 to 1988.
+He played college football for the USC Trojans, where he was a twice unanimous All-American and the winner of the Heisman Trophy.
+He was selected by the Cleveland Browns in the first round (27th overall) of the 1980 NFL draft.
+He also played for the Los Angeles Rams.